How to prototype or iterate on features with Bezi

 Ask Bezi to write you an implementation plan

 In as much detail as possible, explain what you want to build: the ideal result, any key variables you’ll want to play with, and the controller scheme.
-At the end of the prompt, ask Bezi to write you an implementation plan for this feature.Tag specific project assets or scripts in your prompt (type @, then the name) to ensure Bezi factors them into the plan.
+At the end of the prompt, ask Bezi to write you an implementation plan for this feature.Pin specific project assets or scripts in your prompt (type @, then the name) to ensure Bezi factors them into the plan.
 For example, if you want to add a throwing mechanic to your player interactions, pin the player interaction script and the character prefab.

 3